 How Does Treatment For Alcohol and Gabapentin Abuse Work?

 When someone combines an abuse of alcohol and gabapentin, they will need professional treatment to overcome both addictions.
-Substance use disorders often happen in pairs, and a quality addiction treatment program can address two or more addictions happening simultaneously in one person.
+Substance use disorders often happen in pairs, and a quality addiction treatment program and our drug rehab in Atlanta can address two or more addictions happening simultaneously in one person.

 Treatment begins with detox, which can take place in a residential or an outpatient facility.
 From there, many people benefit from attending outpatient care that builds on what they accomplished while in detox.
 Choices for outpatient care include: